 The personal information collected by the Lifesaving Society directly or through course providers (e.g., Affiliate Members) is required for the administration and delivery of the Society's programs and services.
 The Society does not release personal information to any third party unless required by law.
-The Society's Privacy Policy can be viewed in full at lifesavingsavingnl.ca/About us.
+The Society's Privacy Policy can be viewed in full on our website.